hmchen47/DataScience/ML/MLNN-Hinton/09-Overfitting.md

     + what's the probability to get the correct answer
   + max likelihood learning (see diagram)
     + model's output: the center of a Gaussian
-    + goal: having the target value have high probability under the Gaussian
+    + goal: having the target value w/ high probability under the Gaussian
     + the probability of producing the target value $t$ given network output $y$, the probability density of $t$ under a Gaussian centered at $y$

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">